Assistant Professor of Statistics and Public Policy

 - Zachary Lipton, Alexandra Chouldechova, and Julian McAuley.
 Does mitigating ML's impact disparity require treatment disparity?

-(To appear) In Proceedings of the Thirty-second Annual Conference on Neural Information Processing Systems (NIPS 2018)(arXiv)
+In Proceedings of the Thirty-second Annual Conference on Neural Information Processing Systems (NIPS 2018)(arXiv)

 - Maria De-Arteaga, Artur Dubrawski, Alexandra Chouldechova.
 Learning under selective labels in the presence of expert consistency